-This vehicle is equipped with 3-point seat belts to help protect driver and passengers in the event of collisions, rollovers, or tipovers to help keep driver and passengers in the cockpit.
+This vehicle is equipped with 3 points seat belts to help protect driver and passenger in the event of collisions, rollovers, or tipovers to help keep passengers in the cockpit.

 Wear seat belts properly at all times.
 Seat belts reduce the risk of injury in a crash and help keep limbs inside the cockpit in a rollover or any accidents.